evarkitecta/angular-primeros-pasos/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Building dependencies to github pages

+❌ To delete docs folder use: [del-cli](https://www.npmjs.com/package/del-cli).

+- Install only as development dependency: `$ npm install del-cli --save-dev`
+- It doesn't work with Windows.
+Write this in scripts to delete with a confirmation delete question or not, respectively:
+-->`"delete:docs": "rd /s docs"`  or -->`"delete:docs": "rd /s /q docs"`,

+🔁 To copy files from a directory use: [copyfiles](https://www.npmjs.com/package/copyfiles).

+See the scripts code from file `package.json` in this repository